 It is a tale very commonly told that Lead Acid batteries are a “cheaper” solution than Lithium batteries for off-grid and solar storage.
-As of 2019 that is patently false, and the purpose of this article is to explain how this remarkable fact comes to be.1)This argument is true for LiFePO4.
-For LiMnCo batteries such as “Tesla” modules, this economic argument does not hold water as LiMnCo chemistry cells have a cycle life of 400 cycles or less and are not sensible for stationary energy storage use.
+As of 2019 that is patently false, and the purpose of this article is to explain how this remarkable fact comes to be.This argument is true for LiFePO4.
+For LiMnCo batteries such as “Tesla” modules, this economic argument does not hold water as LiMnCo chemistry cells have a cycle life of 400 cycles or … Continue reading

 1. Usable capacity

 Lead Acid batteries are infamously printed with very high capacity ratings on their cartons.
 It’s not uncommon to see “200 Ah” 6-volt batteries available for $90 at stores in the United States, but like many things in modern commerce, there is some important fine print to consider.

 These capacities are universally advertised under “light-load” conditions –usually, a few ampere’s worth of load or less.
 In this case the battery can provide about 1 ampere for 200 hours which makes for an accurate advertisement.

 Under realistic load conditions however, say, 50 amps, there is a different story altogether.
 Lead Acid batteries are very terrible at maintaining their capacity under realistic loads, and at a realistic load you may extract half or less of their rated capacity.

 This is a property of the chemistry inherently and not something a more expensive Lead Acid battery will solve, and is known as Peukert’s lawhttps://en.wikipedia.org/wiki/Peukert%27s_law.

 Lithium Iron Phosphate batteries on the other hand behave much more like an ideal battery.
 Under a similar 50A discharge condition, a 200Ah LiFePO4 cell can be expected to lose its capacity by less than 5% –so little as to be considered inconsequential.